Graphics Performance and High DPI

 High DPI Support in DevExpress Controls

-DevExpress controls and components provide a decent DPI awareness level automatically.
-Enable DPI-mode as described above and you will instantly get a DPI-aware application that renders itself correctly on high DPI devices.
+DevExpress controls and components are able to recognize and take advantage of high-DPI screens automatically.
+Enable DPI-aware mode as described above and you will instantly get an application that renders itself correctly on high DPI devices.
 The following screenshot is a close-up of the Touch-Enabled Hybrid App demo run under 192 DPI.

 The figure on the left illustrates the default non-DPI-aware rendering (note the blurry content, increased margins and borders).
 The right figure shows the same demo with DPI awareness turned on, no custom code added.

 To turn DevExpress scaling off, disable the static WindowsFormsSettings.AllowDpiScale setting.

 In addition to this automatic DPI awareness, certain DevExpress controls and components provide features that should be used manually.

 - ImageCollection.IsDpiAware - if you have different image sets for each particular DPI value, an ImageCollection that contains these images and has its ImageCollection.IsDpiAware property set to DefaultBoolean.True will pick matching images automatically.
 This only works when image names reflect their intended DPI values (e.g., "Close.png", "Close_120DPI.png", "Close_144DPI.png" and "Close_192DPI.png").

 - BarManagerProperties.ScaleEditors and RibbonProperties.ScaleEditors - these BarAndDockingController properties allow your editors to automatically increase their sizes when the DPI settings change.